tkiat/tkiat.github.io/doc/water-animation.md

-# Water Animation Keyframes
+# Water Flow Animation

 Assumptions
+  - A node consists of a text at the left and valve at the right except the last node where the valve is absent
-  - The capacity of text and valve is 100L and 20L respectively
+  - The capacity of text and valve is 100L and 20L
-  - At the beginning, the water level is 80% of the total capacity.
+  - At the beginning, the water level is 80% of the total capacity

 This means we have 80L and 16L water at text and valve containers respectively at the beginning.